Lecturer: Boris Gänsicke

 Previous exams available from the Library

-Additional (optional) reading material (if you can not get the full-text papers, use the Athens login, or go through the library):
+Additional (optional) reading material (if you can not get the full-text papers, use the Warwick Library Proxy):

 - An example of infrared imaging using adaptive optics: the expanding shell of a Helium nova.

-- The latest data release (DR9) of the Sloan Digital Sky Survey in the BBC News, a fantastic example of astronomy with state-of-the art technology (multi-object fibre spectrograph, large CCD camera)
+- The data release (DR9) of the Sloan Digital Sky Survey in the BBC News, a fantastic example of astronomy with state-of-the art technology (multi-object fibre spectrograph, large CCD camera).
+SDSS is now at DR12.

 - Photon-counting in the optical?
 In principle yes, see First Astronomical Application of a Cryogenic Transition Edge Sensor Spectrophotometer, but is still technologically challenging, and the size of the detector arrays are tiny compared to conventional CCD.